aitdahmane/aitdahmane/README.md

 </p>
 <br />

-<p>I am a back-end engineer with experience in creating web and mobile sites and applications.
+<p>I am a software engineer with experience in creating web and mobile sites and applications.
 I am specialized in Java and have professional experience working with C# and Angular and Flutter. </p>
 <br />

 <h2 align="center">My favorite projects 💻</h2>